 Quick and Easy Ways You Can Save Energy at Home

-Our Energy Coaches have seen some common problem while visiting homes in search of energy efficiency troubles.
-While you’ll see the biggest energy savings by working with a trained contractor to properly test and install major upgrades – like replacing your furnace, water heater or installing insulation -- there are also some quick and easy things that anyone can do themselves to reduce energy use.
+This is a common problem throughout the Tri-Counties, whether it’s inefficient lighting and water heating or poor air sealing.
+And while you’ll see the biggest energy savings by working with a trained contractor to properly test and install major upgrades – like replacing your furnace, water heater or installing insulation -- there are also some quick and easy things that anyone can do themselves to reduce energy use.

 Power Down Electronics and Appliances